kishi-k/translate-app/README.md

 - **Streamlit Application**: A Python web application that provides language translation and review capabilities using AWS Bedrock.
 - **AWS ECS Fargate**: Serverless container orchestration service that runs the Streamlit application.
-- **Application Load Balancer**: Distributes incoming traffic to the Fargate service.
+- **Application Load Balancer (ALB)**: Distributes incoming traffic to the Fargate service.
+- **Amazon CloudFront**: Content delivery network that sits in front of the ALB, providing global distribution, HTTPS, and caching.
 - **VPC with Public and Private Subnets**: Network infrastructure for the application.
 - **AWS Bedrock VPC Endpoint**: Secure connection to AWS Bedrock service.
 - **CloudWatch Logs**: Logging for the application.